In any field, some individuals rise to the top.

 Duolingo is formatted into organized, progressive lessons.

 This organizational scheme provides a clearer route toward improved language skills.

-While some learning programs have you select what you feel like learning and when, Duolingo takes some of the guesswork out of what you need to work on.
-New levels open up as your skills progress, ensuring you’re prepared to approach the new material.
+While some learning programs have you select what you feel like learning and when, I like that Duolingo takes some of the guesswork out of what you need to work on.
+New levels open up as your skills progress, turning from gray to fully colorized, ensuring you’re prepared to approach the new material.

 Option to Strengthen Skills

 While you can continue pressing forward to learn new vocabulary and skills, Duolingo also allows you to linger on what you’ve already learned to further strengthen your skills.

 Namely, the practice option shows you material that Duolingo suspects you may need a refresher on, and the program tests you on it.

 There’s also the option to level up previously-studied skills.
 Each skill on the Duolingo course trees allows you to redo said skill five times.
 You can do so by completing each lesson in the skill again or by “testing out” of the skill (passing a quiz with less than four errors).